Still Touched With Fire

 As Jamison hints at above, intimate relationships and finances are among the most acute external consequences of manic and hypo-manic episodes (mania without “marked impairment” or hospitalization).
-As I look back over the summers of my adult life, it's a painful trip down, more like Nightmare on Elm St than memory lane: broken relationships, suicide attempts, and professional conflicts which would blow up in my face.
+As I look back over the summers of my adult life, it's a painful journey, more like Nightmare on Elm St than a trip down memory lane: broken relationships, suicide attempts, and professional conflicts which would blow up in my face.

 One of the most unremarked upon aspects of living with bipolar disorder is the consciousness one has of the pain caused by moods and imbalances beyond one’s control.
-You hurt the people you love before you realize it’s done.
-And often you can't remember what you said or did.
+As I said above, you hurt the people you love before you realize it’s done.
+And like that night of binge drinking, you often can't remember what you said or did.

 Thankfully, you are in treatment.
 Within the cognitive behavioral therapies is the process of understanding and managing your mood disorders and the extreme polarities therein.
 You become more and more conscious of the pain your illness has caused, both to you and others.
 Those twin recognitions - the pain you’ve unintentionally caused and the knowledge of how difficult it is to live with bipolar disorder - are sometimes too much to bear.
 The suicide’s claim that “they’d be better off without me” is not so much the cry of a victim or coward as it is that of a responsible and honest patient assessing an impossible dynamic.
 Literally: how can I live with myself like this?